Arsenal players reject wage cut as coronavirus crisis stand-off continues | Goal.com

 Executives and players have been attempting to secure some sort of agreement during talks over the past fortnight, which would allow the north London club to lessen their financial outlay while football is suspended in the country.

-Several options have been discussed, but so far none has been met with enough approval to be put into action.
+Several options have been discussed, but so far none have been met with enough approval to be put into action.

 The idea of a 12.5 per cent wage cut - which would last for a year - was put to the senior squad over the weekend, with Arsenal making it clear to the players that the financial situation at the club would be grave should the season not be completed or if it were to be finished behind closed doors.